plasne/openid-connect/implementation.md

 If you are going to use AUTH_TYPE=mi, the above settings are the only things you will commonly set.
 If you are going to use AUTH_TYPE=app, you must supply the following settings:

--   TENANT_ID - This is the tenant ID of the Azure AD directory that contains the CLIENT_ID.
+-   AZURE_TENANT_ID (also: TENANT_ID) - This is the tenant ID of the Azure AD directory that contains the CLIENT_ID.

--   CLIENT_ID - This is the Client ID of the application that will be used to authenticate the user (step 5 from the Azure AD Application section above).
+-   AZURE_CLIENT_ID (also: CLIENT_ID) - This is the Client ID of the application that will be used to authenticate the user (step 5 from the Azure AD Application section above).

--   CLIENT_SECRET - This is the client secret (step 3 from the Azure AD Application section above) for the CLIENT_ID.
+-   AZURE_CLIENT_SECRET (also: CLIENT_SECRET) - This is the client secret (step 3 from the Azure AD Application section above) for the AUZRE_CLIENT_ID.

 ### Recommended